rombrew/phobia/doc/PortingGuide.md

 	                // Output voltage waveform //

 Each half-bridge consists of two MOSFETs controlled by a gate drivers with a specified Dead-Time (TDT).
-Depending on the direction of the current during the Dead-Time the actual voltage may be different.
-The amount of uncertainty in output voltage:
+Depending on the direction of the current flow during the Dead-Time the actual voltage may be different.
+The amount of uncertainty in output voltage expressed as follows:

 	         2 * TDT * uS
 	 dUDT = --------------